taffycurate/taffycurate/README.md

 ## 🚀 Features

 * **🏷️ Dynamic Tagging:** Don't get stuck in folders.
 Add unlimited tags to videos and create smart, auto-updating lists.
-* **🔒 Offline-First & Private:** Your data stays 100% on your device.
-No servers, no cloud, no tracking.
+* **🔒 Offline-First & Private:** Your library data (tags, notes, lists) stays 100% on your device.
+No extra servers, no cloud, no tracking.
 * **📂 Collection Management:** Import playlists with a single click, group lists into folders, and curate your library.
 * **🔍 Advanced Search:** Never lose a video.
 Filter instantly by tag, name, or date.